 Everlywell and Living DNA are pricier, bu they include detailed reports with plenty of actionable information.
 Everlywell tests for more food sensitivities, but Living DNA gives more information overall, with vitamin response and fitness reports.

-If you already have DNA information from another company, GenoPalate and Vitagene let you upload the data to generate reports at a very low cost.
-These options are so affordable because they don’t include the cost of a DNA test; if you don’t have a raw DNA file, you’ll need to purchase one at an added cost.
+If you already have DNA information from another company Vitagene lets you upload the data to generate reports at a very low cost.
+This option is so affordable because it doesn’t include the cost of a DNA test; if you don’t have a raw DNA file, you’ll need to purchase one at an added cost.

 Health Testing Centers has the most expensive options, but they include the cost of a blood draw at a local lab.
 If you want similar service at a lower price, check out HealthLabs — it has comparable testing options and uses the same labs for blood draws.